deadc0de6/dotdrop/README.md

 * `{{@@ env['MY_VAR'] @@}}` contains environment variables (see [Environment variables](#environment-variables)).
 * `{{@@ header() @@}}` insert dotdrop header (see [Dotdrop header](#dotdrop-header)).

-Addionally to the above, variables can be added in the config yaml file under the `variables` entry.
+Addionally to the above, variables can be added in the config file under the `variables` entry.
 The variables added there are directly reachable in any templates.